spilliton/luft-balloon-jquery-testing/README.md

 });
 ```

 The above example will navigate the browser to '/artists'.
-Then once the page load event fires, assert that there are 20 .artist elements on the page.
+Then once the page load event fires, assert that there are 20 '.artist' elements on the page.
 If the encapsulated logic takes longer than 1000ms (1 second) before calling t.complete(), the test will fail.
 If the assert statement fails, this will also cause a failing state to be reported.

 ### Trigger actions and wait with t.after()